UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Young.md

     source code and then you can run the script following the instructions at the top.
-  - **Molpro**: Only UCL users are licensed to use our central copy and can request to be added to the `lgmolpro` reserved application group.
+  - **Molpro**: Only UCL users are licensed to use our central copy and can request to be added to the `ag-archpc-molpro` reserved application group.

 ## Suggested job sizes